What are thyroid nodules?

 What are the risk factors for thyroid nodules?

 - Family history.
 Having parents or siblings who have had thyroid nodules or thyroid or other endocrine cancers increases your chance of developing nodules.

 - Age: The chance of developing nodules increases as you get older.

 - Gender: Women are more likely than men to develop thyroid nodules.

 - Radiation exposure: A history of radiation exposure to the head and neck (from medical treatments, but not from diagnostic procedures, such as a CT scan) increases your risk of developing nodules.

 Risk factors for developing cancerous thyroid nodules include:

-- Family history of nodules
+- Family history of thyroid cancer

 - A nodule that is hard or is stuck to a nearby structure